aws-samples/amazon-comprehend-doc-search/README.md

-## Amazon Comprehend Resume Search
+## Amazon Comprehend Document Search

-Using Amazon Comprehend, Amazon Elasticsearch with Kibana, Amazon S3, Amazon Cognito to search over large number of documents.
+Using Amazon Comprehend, Amazon Elasticsearch with Kibana, Amazon S3, Amazon Cognito to search over large number of documents such as pdf files.

 ## This sample includes: